Board of Directors

 Shavonne believes the importance of work comes from the ability to connect with and impact people.
 She is a developer who recognizes the potential in others and a relater who finds deep satisfaction in working collaboratively towards a collective goal.
 Over the past six months, Shavonne has been an invaluable member of the Female Founders and Women-Owned Business Sub-Committee of the board.

-Dobrila Rancic Moogk
+Dobrila Rancic Moogk, ICD.D

-VP, Marketing, Giatec Scientific
+Senior Vice President, Marketing, Giatec Scientific Inc.

-Dobrila Rancic Moogk is VP, Marketing at Giatec Scientific, an Ottawa IoT company revolutionizing the construction industry by bringing smart testing and AI technologies to every job site.
+Dobrila Rancic Moogk is SVP, Marketing at Giatec Scientific, an Ottawa IoT company revolutionizing the construction industry by bringing smart testing and AI technologies to every job site.
 Through her work in and with startups and scale-ups on strategy and business models, customer development and strategic marketing, Dobrila’s passion for accelerating commercialization of innovation results in significant growth and scale-up.
 This is combined with her drive to lead her undergraduate and graduate students to stellar career starts by passing on her cutting-edge marketing skills to the next generation of business leaders.

 Over her career, Dobrila has contributed to over a dozen boards and committees.
 She is a member of the Community Impact Cabinet at United Way Ottawa, past chair of Volunteer Ottawa, and past vice-chair of the Women in Engineering and Computer Science at the University of Ottawa.